VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 ## 1. Ridge Regularization

 - Also called L2 regularization
-- We add something extra to a model
+- We add some  extra information to a model that reduces overfitting

 ## 2. Lasso Regularization